ibm-cloud-docs/openshift/openshift_ingress_roks4.md

   ```
   {: pre}

 3. Get the VPC hostname in the **EXTERNAL IP** field of the `router-public-ingress-controller` service.
-In VPC clusters, services' external IP addresses are floating, and are instead kept behind a VPC-assigned hostname.
+In VPC clusters, services' external IP addresses are non-static, and are instead kept behind a VPC-assigned hostname.
   ```
   oc get svc router-public-ingress-controller -n openshift-ingress
   ```